-If 120 VAC is present at the L1 and L2 inputs and no +12 VDC signal is present at J2 pin 2 on the Control Module, the EMS will assume that 120 VAC, 30 Amp shore power is available and the energy management feature will be enabled.
+If 120 VAC is present at the L1 and L2 inputs and no +12 VDC signal is present at J2, pin 2 on the Control Module, the EMS will assume that 120 VAC, 30 Amp shore power is available and the energy management feature will be enabled.
 If only 20 Amp service is available, the user must select the 20 AMP service mode by momentarily pressing the 20/30 Amp select switch on the Control Panel.

-Initially, the control turns all loads on with a one-second interval and the total current is monitored.
+Initially, all relay contacts are closed and the total current is monitored.
 If the total current should exceed the service limit, the system will turn off the first load in the shedding table.
-As it turns the loads off, it calculates the amount of current that was removed, which is the value for that load.
+As it turns the loads off, it calculates the amount of current that was removed (which is the value for that load).
 This value is placed in memory.
-If the current remains above the service limit, the system will turn off the next load in the shedding table.
-Again, it calculates the amount of current that was removed and places the value for that load in memory.
+If the current remains above the service limit the system will turn off the next load in the shedding table.
+Again, it calculates the amount of current that was removed and places this value (which is the value for that load) in memory.
 The system continues to turn off loads until the total current falls below the service limit, or all of the six controlled loads have been shed.
-Through this process, the system has "learned" the amount of current that each particular load draws.
-This feature compensates for the differences in current draw over a range of line voltage and ambient temperature, by re-learning the load each time it is turned off, or "shed".
+Thru this process, the system has "learned" the amount of current that each particular load draws.
+This feature compensates for the differences in current draw over a range of line voltage and ambient temperature, by re-learning the load each time it is turned off or "shed".

-The 50 Amp Smart EMSTM now waits until the total current is lower than the service limit and enough current is available (as compared with the amount in memory for the last load shed) before it will turn that load back on.
+The 50 Amp Smart EMS^w now waits until the total current is lower than the service limit and enough current is available (as compared with the amount in memory for the last load shed) before it will turn that load back on.
 This assures that there is sufficient current to operate the load.

-NOTE There is a two-minute minimum delay period after a load is shed before the load can be turned back on again, to prevent air conditioners from turning on with a head of pressure.
-During this delay period, if there is enough current available to energize the load, the LED status indicator for that load will flash.
-After the delay period expires, the load will be energized and the indicator will turn on.
+Note: There is a two-minute minimum delay period after a load is shed before the load will be turned back on again to prevent air conditioners from turning on with a head of pressure.